noris-network/koris/README.rst

 Prerequisites
 ^^^^^^^^^^^^^

-1. Make sure you are on a machine that has access to `gitlab.noris.net <https://gitlab.noris.net/>`_.

-2. Have Python3.6 installed.
+1. Have Python3.6 installed.

-3. Via the OpenStack web UI, download an ``OS_RC_FILE v3`` file for the project you want to deploy your cluster into.
+2. Via the OpenStack web UI, download an ``OS_RC_FILE v3`` file for the project you want to deploy your cluster into.

 Installation